Transcription of the video:

 Sure.
 You definitely can upgrade your thermostat even with an old, existing system.
 You definitely can put on a new thermostat and control it that way.

 Are There Any Benefits of Putting a New Thermostat on an Old HVAC System?

 Yeah.
 Besides like a WiFi thermostat where you can control it from your phone, putting in a programmable thermostat with an older system can help you use that system as effectively and efficiently as possible.
-Setting the temperature to different set points throughout the day – which in turn save you some money on your utility costs, even with the inefficient system.
+Setting the temperature to different set points throughout the day – which in turn saves you some money on your utility costs, even with the inefficient system.